The best method of assembling sales tools and practices is to look at how you sell, what you use and the sales interviews you schedule.

 The sales cycle, as we know, is a continuous one of obtaining referrals, making appointments, holding sales interviews, making sales and getting more referrals-and the cycle continues.
 To do an ethics audit, however, we need to stop the sales cycle and examine it.

-is available that you can use to identify and list each of the tools and practices that you use as we proceed.
+A form is available that you can use to identify and list each of the tools and practices that you use as we proceed.

 The sales tools we normally use before calling for sales appointments may include:

 direct mail letters

 There may be many sales tools we use before calling a prospect to make a sales appointment.
 We might send a referral letter saying that a friend or acquaintance had suggested we contact the prospect.
 In the letter we may have enclosed a personal brochure outlining our products and services.
 If the prospect isn't a referral, we may have used direct mail letters to generate interest.
 The tools or practices that we employ may be a little different for each of us.

 Many practitioners also use scripts when making appointments on the telephone.
 They might use a telephone "track" or suggested answers to possible objections raised by prospects.
 A telephone script can keep them on track while they are making sales appointments.